CCI-GU-Sweden/CCI_registration_documents/Crosslab manual external PI.md

 ## Signing up for CrossLab

 To use CrossLab, you need your own personal credentials; please follow the instructions below to sign up for a CrossLab account and create your Lab (research group) for billing.
-With active credentials you can access core services through this on-line system.
+With active credentials you can access core services through this online system.

 1. Go to the [CrossLab sign-up page](https://gothenburg.corefacilities.org/account/1212/signup?sc_id=3429)
 2. Enter your email address and press Continue.